Unidata/netcdf-java/.github/CONTRIBUTING.md

 ### <a name="#gh-style-guidelines"></a>Follow these Style Guidelines

-#### Java, Groovy, and Gradle
+#### Java and Gradle
-We are using the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for Java, Groovy, and Gradle, with these exceptions and augmentations:
+We are using the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for Java and Gradle, with these exceptions and augmentations:

 1. The recommended line width is 120, not 100.
    Modern screens are much wider than tall, so having wider lines allows more code to fit on a screen.